kitzeslab/opensoundscape/docs/installation/windows.md

 You can now manage packages with `conda`.

 ## Install OpenSoundscape in virtual environment
-- Create a Python 3.7 conda environment for opensoundscape `conda create --name opensoundscape pip python=3.7`
+- Create a Python 3.7 conda environment for opensoundscape: `conda create --name opensoundscape pip python=3.7`
-- Activate the environment `conda activate opensoundscape`
+- Activate the environment: `conda activate opensoundscape`
 - Install opensoundscape using pip: `pip install opensoundscape==0.4.6`

 If you run into this error and you are on a Windows 10 machine: